quicwg/base-drafts/draft-ietf-quic-recovery.md

 Time threshold loss detection uses a time threshold to determine how much reordering to tolerate.
 In this document, the threshold is expressed as a fraction of an RTT, but implemenantations MAY experiment with absolute thresholds.
-It is recommended this is is used in conjunction with packet threshold fast retransmit.
 The RECOMMENDED time threshold, expressed as a fraction of the round-trip time (kTimeReorderingFraction), is 1/8.

 An endpoint SHOULD declare packets lost no earlier than (1 + kTimeReorderingFraction) * max(SRTT, latest_RTT) after when they were